mako-framework/docs/08_learn_more/00_sessions.md

 $valid = $this->session->validateOneTimeToken($token);
 ```

-> Note that only the last 20 one time tokens that have been generated during a session are valid.
+> Note: Only the last 20 one time tokens that have been generated during a session are valid.

 ##### <a id="usage:security:session_id" href="#usage:security:session_id">Session id</a>